3D printing processes: Computed axial lithography

-Computed axial lithography is a method for 3D printing based on reversing the principle of computed tomography (CT) to create prints in photo-curable resin.
+Computed axial lithography reverses the principle of computed tomography (CT) to create prints in photo-curable resin.
 It was developed by a collaboration between the University of California, Berkeley with Lawrence Livermore National Laboratory.
-Unlike other methods of 3D printing it does not build models through depositing layers of material like fused deposition modelling and stereolithography, instead it creates objects using a series of 2D images projected onto a cylinder of resin.
-It is notable for its ability to build objects much more quickly than other methods using resins and the ability to embed objects within the prints.
+It creates objects using a series of 2D images projected onto a cylinder of resin.
+It is notable for its ability to build objects more quickly than other resin methods and can embed objects within the prints.